dpla-attic/automation/README-ingestion2.md

 * http://ingestion2.local.dp.la:8080/solr/#/ (Solr admin interface)
 * http://ldp.local.dp.la/ (Marmotta admin interface)

 There won't be any data ingested until you run an ingestion.

 See the rest of the main [README.md](README.md) file for more information.

+## Tips

+### Heiðrún deployment

+After you do a full deployment, you can deploy just the application files with `--extra-vars "fast_deployment=true"`, in order to save time.
+This is useful if you are developing `heidrun` or `krikri` and are iterating over quick changes to the application code, and don't need to provision or configure all of the supporting infrastructure.

+Example:
+`ansible-playbook -u mb -i ingestion playbooks/deploy_ingestion_app_development.yml --extra-vars="fast_deployment=true"`